yuliaZas/Trivia_website/README.md

 Shecodes; project

 ## Discription
-The application craeted to the use of the elderly people, with simple UI.\
+The application created to the use of the elderly people, with simple UI.\
 Especially for my grandfather.

 ## How its working